IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 # E-Commerce Analytics Pipeline

-I'm transitioning into data analytics after working across FinTech, digital marketing, and IoT as a Business Analyst.
-Throughout my career I've always sat between the technical and business worlds — translating complex problems into clearer solutions.
+I kept hitting the same wall as a Business Analyst — I could ask the right questions, but I couldn't always answer them myself.

+So I built this.

-This project is my way of going deeper on the technical side.
-I wanted to build something real — not just follow a tutorial — so I took a public e-commerce dataset and built a full analytics pipeline from scratch using the same tools professional data teams use every day.
+I took a real public dataset and built a full analytics pipeline from scratch using the same tools professional data teams use every day — not a tutorial, not a sandbox.
+Something I could actually show people and say: I built this, and here's how it works.

 ---